Tools for Communicating Local Impacts (Updated)

 Given the situation in communities across the state and country, it’s imperative to adopt virtual learning resources and take a digital-first approach to programming when possible.
 Review a sampling of tools below that can help you leverage digital platforms and maintain a strong connection with your stakeholders.

-Extension Information Technology – note that EIT provides tips and training on a wide range of topics, from website optimization and video development to university applications and general tech support.
-Simone Keith, EIT video education specialist, also offers a video training program for county centers – contact Simone to learn more.
+Extension Information Technology – EIT provides tips, training and a wide range of digital expertise, from website development and optimization to computer applications and general tech support.